Emotional Intelligence Workshop

-All cancellations must be received in writing by noon on the date before the course starts, at 5 pm to receive a refund.
-No refunds for cancellations or non-attendance will be given after 5 pm on that date.
+All cancellations must be received in writing before the start of the course to receive a refund.
+No refunds for cancellations or non-attendance will be given after the start of the course.
 There is a cancellation fee of $20

-Substitutions may be made any time before course start by informing the Office of Industrial Outreach.
+Substitutions may be made any time before course start by emailing email@example.com

 If the course is canceled, enrollees will be advised and receive a full refund.